phuonglh/jvl/README.md

 # Intent Detection

 This module provides two neural network based intent detectors.
 - The first one is in `src/nlu/Intent.jl` which implements a GRU model.
 The model contains 3 layers: `Embedding -> GRU3 -> Dense`.
 The custom layer `GRU3` takes a 3-d matrix as input.
-This model has a training accuracy of about 0.9811 and a test accuracy of about 0.7610 on  a random train/split test of ratios 80/20.
+This model has a training accuracy of about 0.9811 and a test accuracy of about 0.7610 on  a random train/split test of ratios 80/20 of an English dataset.
 - The second one is in `src/nlu/IntentBERT.jl` which implements a BERT-based model (English version).
 The model use BERT to compute a vector for each sentence (by summing over its token vectors, see `BERTify.jl`) before passing to two dense layers.
 This model has a training accuracy of about 0.8958 and a test accuracy of about 0.7900.
 The BERT model is about 3% more accurate than the GRU model.

 # Vietnamese Spelling Check